Kat Nelsen, she/her/hers Social Sciences Librarian

 - Social Sciences Librarian

 - American Indian Studies

 I am the librarian for Anthropology, Sociology, American Studies, American Indian Studies, and Asian American Studies.
 I can also help with research related to disability studies.

-Other projects I am involved in are: Libraries Racial Equity in Collections group, Diversity, Equity, and Inclusion Library Committee, and The Ojibwe People's Dictionary.
+Other projects I am involved in are: Libraries Racial Equity in Collections group, Libraries Web Content Management Committee, Diversity, Equity, and Inclusion Library Committee, Research Information Management Support (Experts@Minnesota), and The Ojibwe People's Dictionary.

 My research interests include: social science research methods and study design; community-engaged scholarship; instructional design and teaching; assessment of library programs and services; and library support for undergraduate research.

 Book a consultation or send me an email if you have questions or just want to chat.